Knight at the Movies ARCHIVES

 red.

-Vanity Fair.
+Red is also prominent in this new filming of Vanity Fair.
 Ringed in red curls, often dressed in the same color and

 at times wandering through plush red velvet rooms, Reese Witherspoon plays Becky, the artist’s daughter who